Beakerboy/MS-CFB/README.md

-  -h, --help            show this help message and exit -c, --create          Create an OLE container from a directory -x, --extract         Extract files from an OLE container -l, --list.
-List the contents and information about the OLE container.
+  -h, --help            show this help message and exit -c, --create          Create an OLE container from a directory -x, --extract         Extract files from an OLE container -l, --list            List the contents and information about the OLE container.
   -v {3,4}, --version {3,4}
                         The OLE version to use.
   -f FILE, --file FILE